glamothe/ptools/README.md

 This git repository contains few branches. "master" is the latest "stable" version.
 "develop" contains the current development version.
-Other branches are features branches, wich are eventually merged into develop.
+Other branches are features branches, which are eventually merged into develop.